Judaism: Rabbinic hermeneutics

 Orthodox and many other Jews do not believe that the revealed Torah consists solely of its written contents, but of its interpretations as well.
-The study of Torah (in its widest sense, to include both poetry, narrative, and law, and both the Hebrew Bible and the Talmud) is in Judaism itself a sacred act of central importance.
+The study of Torah (in its widest sense, including both poetry, narrative, and law, and both the Hebrew Bible and the Talmud) is, in Judaism, itself a sacred act of central importance.
 For the sages of the Mishnah and Talmud, and for their successors today, the study of Torah was therefore not merely a means to learn the contents of God's revelation, but an end in itself.
 According to the Talmud:

 These are the things for which a person enjoys the dividends in this world while the principal remains for the person to enjoy in the world to come; they are: honoring parents, loving deeds of kindness, and making peace between one person and another.
 But the study of the Torah is equal to them all.
 (Talmud Shabbat 127a).

 In Judaism, "the study of Torah can be a means of experiencing God".
 Reflecting on the contribution of the Amoraim and Tanaim to contemporary Judaism, Professor Jacob Neusner observed:

 The rabbi's logical and rational inquiry is not mere logic-chopping.
 It is a most serious and substantive effort to locate in trivialities the fundamental principles of the revealed will of God to guide and sanctify the most specific and concrete actions in the workaday world. ...
 Here is the mystery of Talmudic Judaism: the alien and remote conviction that the intellect is an instrument not of unbelief and desacralization but of sanctification.

 To study the Written Torah and the Oral Torah in light of each other is thus also to study how to study the word of God.

 In the study of Torah, the sages formulated and followed various logical and hermeneutical principles.
 According to David Stern, all Rabbinic hermeneutics rest on two basic axioms:

 first, the belief in the omni-significance of Scripture, in the meaningfulness of its every word, letter, even (according to one famous report) scribal flourish; second, the claim of the essential unity of Scripture as the expression of the single divine will.